 The Great Hall (1882)

-Now open to the community and available for hire, the Great Hall has been extensively strengthened, repaired and restored, although most of this work is intentionally hidden beneath its beautiful heritage fabric.Read more about this building
+The stunning Great Hall has been extensively strengthened, repaired and restored, although most of this work is intentionally hidden beneath its beautiful heritage fabric.Read more about this building

 The only new build onsite, this largely underground, centralised plant room and workshop is on track to be completed in early 2017.Read more about this building